Conversational state (Java EE)

 In Java Platform, Enterprise Edition (Java EE), the Conversational state are the field values of a session bean plus the transitive closure of the objects reachable from the bean's fields.
-The name "conversational" is used as in this state the client interacts with the bean - a stateless session bean does not do so.
-For example, while a Cart bean might contain a conversational state to communicate with the client about the contents of their cart, an Order bean might not as the invocation is not necessary.
+The name "conversational" is used as this state is necessary for the same client to interact with the same bean instance throughout a session - as opposed to a stateless session bean which does not.
+For example, while a Cart bean might contain a conversational state to communicate with the same client about the contents of their cart, an Order bean doesn't need it as the conversation (multiple requests/responses) is not necessary.
 The transitive closure of a bean is defined in terms of the serialization protocol for the Java programming language, that is, the fields that would be stored by serializing the bean instance.